gka/chroma.js/readme.md

 # Chroma.js

-Chroma.js is a tiny JavaScript library for all kinds of color conversions.
+Chroma.js is a tiny JavaScript library (8.5kB) for all kinds of color conversions and color scales.

 ### Documentation